ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 and you can mix them with modern C++ if you like.
-Of course there is value in having old code compile (Bjarne calls it a [feature][feature]), but I would prefer to not implicitly mix two quite different paradigms, and keep all the past design mistakes around.
+Of course there is value in having old code compile (Bjarne calls it a [feature][feature]), but I would prefer to not implicitly mix two quite different paradigms, or keep all the past design mistakes around.
-It takes some time to unlearn using `new` and `delete`, and even then, old APIs will be around for a long time.
+It takes some time to unlearn using `new` and `delete`, and even then, old APIs will be with us for a long time.

 [feature]: http://channel9.msdn.com/Events/GoingNative/2013/Opening-Keynote-Bjarne-Stroustrup